Casas-Alvero conjecture

 Casas-Alvero talking about the conjecture in a conference in the University of Barcelona on March 16, 2016.

-In mathematics, the Casas-Alvero conjecture is an open problem about polynomials which have factors in common with their derivatives, proposed by Eduardo Casas-Alvero in 2001.
+In mathematics, the Casas-Alvero conjecture is a problem about polynomials which have factors in common with their derivatives, proposed by Eduardo Casas-Alvero in 2001.

 Formal statement

 Let f be a polynomial of degree d defined over a field K of characteristic zero.
 If f has a factor in common with each of its derivatives f^{ (i)}, i = 1, ..., d − 1, then the conjecture predicts that f must be a power of a linear polynomial.

 Analogue in non-zero characteristic

 The conjecture is false over a field of positive characteristic p: any inseparable polynomial f(X^{p}) without constant term satisfies the condition since all derivatives are zero.
 Another counterexample (which is separable) is X^{p+1} − X^{p}.